 Instructions

-In a microwave-safe mixing bowl, beat the softened butter, vanilla extract, and salt on medium-high speed for 1 minute until smooth.
-Turn the mixer to low speed then slowly add the cocoa powder and powdered sugar.
+- In a microwave-safe mixing bowl, beat the softened unsalted butter (½ cup, i.e. 1 stick), vanilla extract (2 teaspoons), and salt (¼ teaspoon) on medium-high speed for 1 minute until smooth.
+Turn the mixer to low speed then slowly add the unsweetened cocoa powder (½ cup) and powdered sugar (2 cups).
 You may need to stop and scrape down the sides.
 Add 2 tablespoons of milk.

-Spread the frosting onto a 9×13 pan of brownies.
+- Spread the frosting onto a 9x13 pan of brownies.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.